m-allanson/mikeallanson.com/src/posts/tailwind-palette-to-hsl-custom-properties.md

 [I wrote a script](https://github.com/m-allanson/mikeallanson.com/blob/a78386ca2673bc402add9328d97407e6747b783b/src/utils/twColours/index.js) that takes Tailwind's `colours` object and converts it to a string of CSS custom properties.
 It swaps the RGB hex values over to HSL at the same time.

-> Credit to [CSS Tricks for the hex to HSL conversion function](https://css-tricks.com/converting-color-spaces-in-javascript/) (and of course Tailwind for the colours).
+A> Credit to [CSS Tricks for the hex to HSL conversion function](https://css-tricks.com/converting-color-spaces-in-javascript/) (and of course Tailwind for the colours).

 The output looks like this: